This post may contain affiliate links. Please read my disclosure.

 158°F | Well-done | Dry and very firm (not recommended) |

-- The pork tenderloins may float in the water bath.
+- The pork may float in the water bath.
 For even cooking, they should be completely submerged.
-To prevent floating, you can way the bag down with something heavy like a wet towel or this sous vide sinker weight.
+To prevent floating, you can way the bag down with something heavy, use sous vide magnets or this sous vide sinker weight.
+Remove as much air as possible from the bag to prevent it from floating.

 - If air gets in the bag, just open the bag, let the air out and reseal it.

-- For the best crust, use some paper towels to pat the pork dry before placing it in the hot skillet.
+- For the best crust, use some paper towels to pat it dry before placing it in the hot skillet.

 - The skillet should be extremely hot before adding the pork so it sears quickly without overcooking.

-- Don't sear the pork tenderloins for more than 45-60 seconds per side as they will overcook.
+- Don't sear the pork for more than 45-60 seconds per side as it can overcook.

 - Omit the sherry in the marinade if you prefer and just substitute with vegetable or chicken stock.